-- 1. Interest income derived in the ordinary course of the corporation's trade or business, such as interest charged on receivable balances; - 2.
-Recoveries of bad debts deducted in earlier years under the specific charge-off method; - Taxable income from insurance proceeds: - 4.
-The amount of credit figured on Form 6478, Credit for Alcohol Used as Fuel: - 5.
-All section 481 income adjustments resulting from changes in accounting methods (show the computation on an attached schedule); and - 6.
-Ordinary income (loss) from trade or business activities of a partnership (from Schedule K-1 (Form 1065), line 1).
+- Interest income derived in the ordinary course of the corporation's trade or business, such as interest charged on receivable balances. - Recoveries of bad debts deducted in earlier years under the specific charge-off method. - Taxable income from insurance proceeds. - The amount of credit figured on Form 6478, Credit for Alcohol Used as Fuel. - All section 481(a) income adjustments resulting from changes in accounting methods (show the computation on an attached schedule).

-The corporation must include as other income the recapture amount for section 280F if the business use of listed property drops to 50% or less.
-To figure the recapture amount, the corporation must complete Part IV of Form 4797.
+The corporation must also include in other income the:

-The corporation must also include in other income the amount of any deduction previously taken under section 179A that is subject to recapture.
-The S corporation may have to recapture the benefit of any allowable deduction for qualified clean-fuel vehicle property (or clean-fuel vehicle refueling property), if the property later ceases to qualify for the deduction.
+- Recapture amount under section 280F if the business use of listed property drops to 50% or less.
+To figure the recapture amount, the corporation must complete Part IV of Form 4797. - Recapture of any deduction previously taken under section 179A.
+The S corporation may have to recapture part or all of the benefit of any allowable deduction for qualified clean-fuel vehicle property (or clean-fuel vehicle refueling property), if the property ceases to qualify for the deduction within 3 years after the date it was placed in service.
 See Pub.
 535, Business Expenses, for details on how to figure the recapture.